 - Authentication options.
 Username/password and IP allowlisting should both be available.
 Providers offering only IP authentication limit your deployment flexibility.

 - Documentation quality.
 Detailed integration guides for multiple languages and tools indicate a mature product.
-Poor documentation usually correlates with poor infrastructure.
+Poor docs usually correlate with poor infrastructure.

 Making the Switch from Free to Paid

 Simplify your code.
 With paid backconnect proxies, you can delete your proxy list management, health checking, rotation, and retry infrastructure.
 Your proxy integration becomes a single endpoint configuration.
-This code reduction itself reduces maintenance burden and bug surface.
+That code reduction alone cuts maintenance burden and bug surface.

 Monitor your actual costs.
-Track the total cost of proxy operations for one month on each approach: proxy fees, compute costs, developer hours, data quality issues.
+Track the full cost of proxy operations for one month on each approach: proxy fees, compute costs, developer hours, data quality issues.
 Compare honestly.
-Every team that has done this calculation reaches the same conclusion — paid proxies reduce total cost even at the entry-level tier.
+Every team that runs this calculation reaches the same conclusion: paid proxies reduce total cost even at the entry-level tier.